 By Melanie Pollard

-Jekyll Island was purchased by the wealthy elite of this country in the late 1800s for their winter hunting camp/playground.
+The wealthy elite of this country purchased Jekyll Island in the late 1800s for their winter hunting camp/playground.
 The Rockefellers, Morgans, Vanderbilts, and others came to Jekyll to escape the harsh winters of the north and spend time with their families on this wild island off the coast of Georgia, halfway between Jacksonville, Florida, and Savannah, Georgia.
-The island became what was known as the richest, most inaccessible club in the world.
-Even the Carnegies were turned away for membership, rumored because they came from Scotland as penniless teenagers before making their fortune.
-The Carnegies purchased their own island (see http://Cumberland Island – Wild Horses and Wild Women)
+The island became what was known as the wealthiest, most inaccessible club in the world.
+Even the Carnegies were turned down for membership, rumored because they came from Scotland as penniless teenagers before making their fortune.
+The Carnegies purchased their own island.
+Read about the neighboring island of Cumberland Island at Cumberland Island, Wild Horses and Wild Women.

 The entire island of Jekyll is now a state park, in which you pay your entrance fee before ever driving on the island.
 Unlike the surrounding islands of Amelia and St. Simons Islands, Jekyll still has a very natural feel to it, as there is a 65/35 rule in place, where 65 percent of the land must remain undeveloped.